 But how does bitcoin actually work?

-To answer these questions, and to make sure those answers feel motivated, we’re going to walk step-by-step through how you might have invented your own version of Bitcoin.
-By the end, you should have an understanding of how Bitcoin works, why Bitcoin is designed the way it is, and where there’s room for different design choices.
+We’re going to walk step-by-step through how you might have invented your own version of Bitcoin.
+By the end, you should have an understanding of how Bitcoin works, and where there’s room for different design choices, hence the entire ecosystem of alternate cryptocurrencies.

 One point worth stressing, by the way, is that even though you and I will dig into the underlying details here, you don’t actually need to know those details to use a cryptocurrency, just like you don’t need to know the details of what happens under the hood when you swipe a credit card.
 Like any other digital payments, there are plenty of user-friendly applications that let you send and receive these currencies very easily.